Mary’s Meals supports more than 81,000 children every school day in South SudanPublished on

 Mary’s Meals has been serving school meals in South Sudan since 2008 (originally in Sudan).

-Together, we are reaching 86,838 children in 151 schools every school day.
+Together, we are reaching more than 81,000 children in over 120 places of education every school day.

 - When did we start working in South Sudan?